Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/m/Mako/README.md

 -   Almost trivial port of the EasyConfig for 1.3.5 in 24.03, but needed to add source lines as it appears the names of the source tars have changed.

+-   Switched to the new EasyConfig parameters in 25.09.

+### Version 1.3.12 for 26.03

+-   Almost trivial port of the EasyConfig for 1.3.10 in 25.09.